bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 ```

 ### Margin utilities on columns
-With the move to flexbox in Bootstrap v4, you can use [margin](/docs/reference/spacing)
+With the move to flexbox in Bootstrap v4, you can use [margin and spacing](/docs/reference/spacing-classes)
 utility classes like `.mr-auto` to force sibling columns away from one another.

 ```